MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--employee-experience.md

 ### Level 400 - Predictable

-Employee Experience is a core activity for the organisation, with executive accountability and metrics that demonstrate the impact on the organization and support its progress.
+Employee Experience is a core activity for the organization, with executive accountability and metrics that demonstrate the impact on the organization and support its progress.

 **[Predictable level](microsoft365-maturity-model--intro.md#level-400---predictable)** characteristics include: